alok-38/devChallenges/subscription-checkout/README.md

 ## The challenge

-Your task is to create a business blog card that closely resembles the provided design.
+Your task is to create a web page that closely resembles the provided design.

 You can use any tools or resources you like to complete this challenge.
 Each challenge is designed to practice different skills, so be sure to check the challenge description for more information.